-Today Airframes Alaska tire builders handcraft every single Bushwheel at our hangar shop 25 miles north of Anchorage in Chugiak, Alaska.
+Today Airframes Alaska tire builders handcraft every single Bushwheel at our new manufacturing facility just 60 miles north of Anchorage in Palmer, Alaska.

 You can find all recommendations for continued Bushwheels maintenance in your ICA, or click here for our quick tips.